 I have been warned that it will be difficult to even set my toe in this bustling place during Christmas which is packed to the brim with millions wanting to view the humongous spruce tree.
 But what is Christmas without a little crowd?
 Brilliantly illuminated by thousands of lights, this biggest Christmas tree turns Rockefeller Center into a magical place.
 While the many LED lights make this tall tree a sparkling pyramid, it is the Swarovski star perched at the top which steals the limelight.
 Made up of about 25,000 crystals, this star twinkles brightly at the apex.
 The other decorations around the tree beautify the place even further, leaving everyone awestruck.

 Tree lighting ceremony: 4th December between 08:00 and 10:00 PM

 Address: Rockefeller Center, New York, NY 10111, USA

-How to reach: Take buses or metro to reach the 47th-50th Streets-Rockefeller Center.
+How to reach: Take buses or the metro to reach the 47th-50th Streets-Rockefeller Center.

 Other Attractions at Rockefeller Center:

 - Attend the Radio City Christmas Spectacular at the Radio City Music Hall.